Dawn of the Monsters: Plot

-In 2036, three decades prior to the game's events, in the wake of a climate catastrophe, enormous monsters known as the Nephilim invade Earth and cause massive destruction around the globe, prompting the creation of DAWN (Defense Alliance Worldwide Network).
-The game, which takes place in 2065, follows the efforts of DAWN's agents to liberate the world of Nephilim, by destroying the "nests" and "Monarchs" (head Nephilim) in the cities of Toronto, Foz do Iguaçu, Cairo, and Tokyo, with the help of its four agents: the Nephilim Megadon and Ganira, Eiji Murasame, who can transform into the giant superhero Aegis Prime, and Jamila Senai, pilot of the ATOM (Atomic Telekinetically Operated Mecha) called Tempest Galahad.
+In 2036, three decades prior to the game's events, in the wake of a climate catastrophe, enormous monsters known as the Nephilim invade Earth and cause massive destruction around the globe, prompting the creation of DAWN (Defense Alliance Worldwide Network) the following year.
+The game, which takes place in 2065, follows the efforts of DAWN, under its Logistics Director, Captain Claire Lionne, to liberate the world of Nephilim, by destroying the "nests" and "Monarchs" (head Nephilim) in the cities of Toronto, Foz do Iguaçu, Cairo, and Tokyo, with the help of its four agents: the first-wave Nephilim Megadon and Ganira, Eiji Murasame, who can transform into the giant superhero Aegis Prime, and Jamila Senai, pilot of the ATOM (Atomic Telekinetically Operated Mecha) called Tempest Galahad.
 Aid is provided by DAWN's lead scientist, Dr. Viktor Ivakin, and the head of DAWN's Intelligence Department, Dr. Sofia Cruces.

-By the time of the second campaign in South America, DAWN's Captain, Claire Lionne, is questioned for her secrecy, and Syncor (DAWN's main technology provider and manufacturer of ATOMs), formerly under DAWN Commander-in-Chief Conrad Fosco, is suspiciously believed to have a connection with the Nephilim attacks.
-During the third campaign in Cairo, a Nephilim-attracting device is discovered, a rogue ATOM named Quake Quixote attacks, and Megadon and Ganira are revealed to be telepathically "operated" in secret by the orphaned twins Kohara and Kiwa.
-By the end of the Tokyo campaign, DAWN retrieves all of the files of the disappeared scientist Goro Maki, while Syncor's mass-produced ATOMs betray and assault DAWNs four agents, even ambushing and killing Claire when she travels from the Sunrise orbital station to Earth to deal with the corruption within Syncor and DAWN.
+By the time of the second campaign in South America, Captain Lionne is questioned for her secrecy regarding various aspects of DAWN (especially regarding how they are able to control Megadon and Ganira), and Syncor (DAWN's main technology provider and manufacturer of ATOMs), formerly under DAWN Commander-in-Chief Conrad Fosco, is suspiciously believed to have a connection with the Nephilim attacks.
+During the third campaign in Cairo, a Nephilim-attracting device is discovered, a rogue ATOM named Quake Quixote attacks, and Megadon and Ganira are revealed to be "operated" in secret by the orphaned twins Kohara and Kiwa under "Project Raven", an experiment that allows for telepathic communication between psychic children and certain Nephilim.
+By the end of the Tokyo campaign, DAWN retrieves all of the files of Goro Maki, the predecessor of Dr. Cruces who mysteriously disappeared before the events of the game, while Syncor's mass-produced Avalanche series ATOMs betray and assault DAWNs agents.
+Shortly after the fall of the last Monarch in Mount Fuji, Claire heads to Earth to confront the corruption within Syncor and DAWN, only to be ambushed and killed by Syncor's ATOMs.